When one gene can compensate for the loss of function of another gene The phenomenon is called?

 The closer two genes were to one another on a chromosome, the greater their chance of being inherited together.
 In contrast, genes located farther away from one another on the same chromosome were more likely to be separated during recombination.

-READ: What are examples of patronymic names?
+READ: What are the advantages of C++ over Java?

 Which of these facts if he had known them might have led Mendel to formulate different rules for inheritance?